70-Day Rule

 Homemakers

-No primary employment, no professional purpose — short-term work is straightforwardly permitted.
+No primary employment, no professional classification — short-term employment is straightforwardly permitted.

 • /05